Harmonic Series Calculator

 - Why is it so important?

 - How do we create a complex sound using the harmonic series frequencies?

 - What are the differences between the just intonation and the equal temperament tunings?

 - How to calculate the harmonic series?

 And much more: get in tune with music at Omni Calculator!
-And if your curiosity is not satisfied, check out the other tools the music nerds created on the music scale calculator or the music interval calculator., like the
+And if your curiosity is not satisfied, check out the other tools the music nerds created, like the music scale calculator or the music interval calculator.

 What is the harmonic series?

 In music, a harmonic series is a set of frequencies corresponding to integer multiples of a fundamental frequency or note.